 Thank you for your interest in computer science graduate studies at CU Boulder.
-The following faculty members and degree programs are recruiting new master's and PhD students for fall 2022.
+The following faculty members and degree programs are recruiting new MS and PhD students for fall 2023.
 Explore opportunities in computer science education and research at CU Boulder, and learn more about what student life is like in the department.

 Click on the blue plus to see events of that type.
 Click the blue plus again to minimize events.

 Hover on the event to see the full title and when the event is.

 Click on the event and a new window will come up with:

 - registration information

 - more info about the event

 - who to contact about the event